-King Cetshwayo District IGR Structures
+King Cetshwayo District Mayors Forum

-King Cetshwayo is one of the critical IGR Structures that this municipality is a member to.
+King Cetshwayo is one of the critical IGR Structures that this municipality is a member of.
 The object of the Forum is to promote and facilitate intergovernmental relations and cooperative government between the District Municipality and the Local Municipalities, including to seek unity of purpose and coordination of effort around the District's development priorities; and to ensure effective and efficient service delivery unhampered by jurisdictional boundaries.
-The table below list various IGR/Technical committees in which the municipality is participating on: